 The West Yorkshire Combined Authority Investment Committee has endorsed a £5m fund to help small and medium sized enterprises (SMEs) across Leeds City Region recover from the effects of recent flooding.

-Yesterday’s meeting of the Committee supported a recommendation to invest £5m from the Leeds City Region Growth Deal allocation to establish the Business Flood Recovery Fund.
+Today’s meeting of the Committee supported a recommendation to invest £5m from the Leeds City Region Growth Deal allocation to establish the Business Flood Recovery Fund.
 An initial £1.4m will be made available with the full £5m awaiting final approval by the West Yorkshire Combined Authority Board at their meeting on 4 February.
 The new fund will be managed by the Leeds City Region Enterprise Partnership (LEP).

 The Business Flood Recovery Fund is expected to be in place by next week with grants of between £5,000 and £100,000 available.
 The fund could support SMEs with critical capital investment requirements such as new equipment or hire costs for machinery and premises required to recommence or maintain their operations.
 It could also go towards implementing internal flood resilience measures such as building a mezzanine floor to move business critical equipment to a higher point.
 Each application will be reviewed on a case by case basis and will need to be accompanied by a detailed flood recovery plan.